Last updated 16th September, 2025

 The cost of laying a tarmac driveway is normally calculated per square metre.

-For for classic black tarmac, you should expect to pay around £40 to £50 per square metre.
+For classic black tarmac, you should expect to pay around £40 to £50 per square metre.
 While red tarmac can range from £60 to £70 per m².

-Tarmac drive prices will also vary depending on the size of the driveway, as the larger the driveway the more expensive the installation will be.
+Tarmac drive prices will also vary depending on the size of the driveway, as the larger the driveway, the more expensive the installation will be.

 For instance, a small 20 square metre path is a cheap driveway which typically costs around £1,100 to £1,700, while a large 100 square metre tarmac drive can cost up to £5,900.